rap1ds/just-enough-git/README.md

 (This article has been posted in Sharetribe blog)

-# Just enought Git for a non-developer
+# Just enough Git for a non-developer

 At Sharetribe almost everyone is somehow dealing with the code.
 That's the spirit of a small tech startup.
 We use Git and Github for source code management.